 Taking place over the late Whitsun weekend of 27/28May 2017 the Yomp will test the physical and in particular the mental endurance of the toughest Yompers – 90% of this challenge is in the head.
 Indeed the Since 1664 gets in your head, with people returning to do better or complete year after year, or to help others as marshals!

 Are you tough enough?

-Whilst the event will remain a Royal Marines Charity focused event, we agreed with the RMCTF that outside of a “memorable date” we needed to open it up to other charities to really do it justice.
+The event remains a Royal Marines Charity focused event, though with t heir agreement it has been opened up to other charities that are appropriate to the event or the organisers, to really do it justice.
 To that extent we have selected a number of relevant charities for whom you can raise funds, subject to them agreeing of course!
 If your preferred charity is not on the list, then please get in touch – get them to get in touch and we’ll see if we can make it happen.

 Follow the links to sign up, if you’re not quite Kings Squad ready please see what you can do to help, if you are feeling philanthropic look for the corporate sponsor opportunities, or simply sponsor one of the team members.